Harald-U/istio-handson/workshop/exercise1.md

    ![create cluster](../images/create_cluster.png)

-Creation of the Kubernetes cluster will take around 15 minutes (typically).
+Creation of the Kubernetes cluster will take between 15 and 25 minutes (typically).
 Please tell your lab instructor that you have started the cluster creation.

 ---